Juniper/contrail-specs/5.1/evpn_multicast_smet.md

 virtual-network or global-system-config level.

-In addition, we should be able to accept a list of <S,G>/<*,G> and allow joins for only those, on a per VMI/VN/Global level.
-(TBD)
+In addition, we should be able to accept a list of <S,G>/<*,G> and allow joins for only those on a per VN level.

 ## 3.5 Notification impact
 ####Describe any log, UVE, alarm changes